MCPVerse: An Expansive, Real-World Benchmark for Agentic Tool Use: Abstract

 \section{Abstract}

 Large Language Models (LLMs) are evolving from text generators into reasoning agents.
 This transition makes their ability to use external tools a critical capability.
 However, evaluating this skill presents a significant challenge.
 Existing benchmarks are often limited by their reliance on synthetic tools and severely constrained action spaces.
 To address these limitations, we introduce MCPVerse, an expansive, real-world benchmark for evaluating agentic tool use.
-MCPVerse integrates more than 550 real-world, executable tools to create an unprecedented action space exceeding 140k tokens, and employs outcome-based evaluation with real-time ground truth for time-sensitive tasks.
-We benchmarked the state-of-the-art LLMs across three modes (Oracle, Standard, and Max-Scale), revealing that while most models suffer performance degradation when confronted with larger tool sets, the agentic models, such as Claude-4-Sonnet, can effectively leverage expanded exploration spaces to improve accuracy.
+MCPVerse integrates more than 550 real-world, executable tools to create an unprecedented action space exceeding 147k tokens, and employs outcome-based evaluation with real-time ground truth for time-sensitive tasks.
+We benchmarked the state-of-the-art LLMs across three modes (Oracle, Standard, and Max-Scale), revealing that while most models suffer performance degradation when confronted with larger tool sets, the agentic models, such as Claude-4-Sonnet, can effectively leverage expanded tool spaces to improve accuracy.
 This finding not only exposes the limitations of state-of-the-art models in complex, real-world scenarios but also establishes MCPVerse as a critical benchmark for measuring and advancing agentic tool use capabilities.
+The code and dataset are avaiable at \href{https://github.com/hailsham/mcpverse}{https://github.com/hailsham/mcpverse}.